sonishsivarajkumar/PyCTAKES/docs/web_index.md

 ## 📄 License

-PyCTAKES is released under the **Apache-2.0 License**.
+pyCTAKES is released under the **Apache-2.0 License**.
 See [LICENSE](LICENSE) for details.

 ## 🙏 Acknowledgments

-PyCTAKES is inspired by [Apache cTAKES](https://ctakes.apache.org/) and builds upon the excellent work of the clinical NLP community.
+pyCTAKES is inspired by [Apache cTAKES](https://ctakes.apache.org/) and builds upon the excellent work of the clinical NLP community.
 Special thanks to the developers of spaCy, scispaCy, and other open-source libraries that make this project possible.

 ---